gc-ed/Junior-Hacker-Test-VPN/game_design.md

 **Objective** (*visible only to the designer, never to the player*):

-Became familiar with Linux file system and move the ZIP file using SCP.
+Became familiar with Linux file system and move the hidden ZIP file using SCP.

 ---
 ---